 Ideal Tammy and her friends and family were manufactured in Japan and Hong Kong but there were also Canadian Tammy’s as Reliable were licensed to manufacture her there.

 There are noticeable differences between the Tammy’s made in Japan, Hong Kong and Canada.
 The Hong Kong ones that I have seen have a lighter skin tone.
 My childhood doll has the same body shape as her TransAtlantic sisters but her complexion is paler and her body has a golden skin tone.
 Naomi’s Hong Kong made Tammy has a body that looks more like a clone doll.
-My Japanese made dolls and Reliable Tammy have a pinker skin tone and high colour faces.
+My Japanese made dolls and Reliable Tammy has a pinker skin tone and high colour face.
 In the photos below you can see our two Hong Kong made dolls.
-Naomi’s appears to have a clone type body but her head has the correct Ideal markings We don’t know if she was made like this.
+Naomi’s appears to have a clone type body but her head has the correct Ideal markings.
+We don’t know if she was made like this.
 Mine has a different skin tone to most of the others but I can vouch for the fact that she has not faded.
 The two Hong Kong made Tammy’s also have much silkier hair than the others.